 Kojonup Cemetery Act 1928

-An Act to vest in the Shire of Kojonup Kojonup Town Lots C, D, E, and F, for the purposes of a Public Cemetery.
+An Act to vest in the Shire of Kojonup Kojonup Town Lots C, D, E, and F, for the purposes of a public cemetery.

 [Long title amended by No. 14 of 1996 s.
 4.]

-Be it enacted by the King’s Most Excellent Majesty, by and with the advice and consent of the Legislative Council and Legislative Assembly of Western Australia, in this present Parliament assembled, and by the authority of the same, as follows: —

 1. Short title

-This Act may be cited as the Kojonup Cemetery Act 1928.
+This Act may be cited as the Kojonup Cemetery Act 1928 1.

-2. Lands vested as Kojonup cemetery
+2. Land at Kojonup vested for public cemetery

-All those pieces of land described in the schedule hereto are hereby vested in the Shire of Kojonup for the purpose of a public cemetery, and such change of ownership shall be registered and noted in the Office of Titles and the Office of the Registrar of Deeds, as the case may require, free of charge.
+All those pieces of land described in the Schedule are hereby vested in the Shire of Kojonup for the purpose of a public cemetery, and such change of ownership shall be registered and noted in the Office of Titles and the Office of the Registrar of Deeds, as the case may require, free of charge.

 [Section 2 amended by No. 14 of 1996 s.
 4.]

-3. Shire of Kojonup to be Trustee under Cemeteries Act 1897
+3. Shire of Kojonup to be trustee of land

-The Shire of Kojonup shall be the Trustee of the said land, and as such shall have and enjoy and may exercise all the powers and authorities and shall be subject to the obligations conferred and imposed by the provisions of the Cemeteries Act 1897 and its amendments, upon trustees appointed under that Act.
+The Shire of Kojonup shall be the Trustee of the said land, and as such shall have and enjoy and may exercise all the powers and authorities and shall be subject to the obligations conferred and imposed by the provisions of the Cemeteries Act 1897 2 and its amendments, upon trustees appointed under that Act.